locationlabs/confab/README.md

  -  The distribution ships with the *confab* console script, which provides a simple command line usage based on common defaults.

+        confab -d /path/to/directory -H hosts -u user <command>

  -  Confab's tasks may be included in another fabfile simply by adding:

         from confab.api import *

+    And then running:

+        fab <task>:<arguments>

  -  Confab's lower level API can be invoked using customized data loading functions, either to create new tasks or to be called directly from a new console script.

+        from confab.api import ConfFiles

+        conffiles = ConfFiles(jinja2_environment,
+                              data)

 ## Roles, Environments, and Hosts